 - fever and stiff neck

-- sudden onset of the headache with severe pain that is not localized to one spot
+- sudden onset of the pain that is severe and is not localized to one spot

 What causes them?